UFO Past Will Continue To Speak

 For those of us who have seen a UFO, it may be easier to believe reports by people who claim to have witnessed UFO craft landings, sightings and even abductions.
-But that’s not true of all of us; and it certainly isn’t true of a large percentage of the public.
+But that’s not true for all of us.
+And it certainly isn’t true for a large percentage of the public.
 Either way, I think it’s fair to say we all want more evidence.
 The exciting thing about the field of ufology is that good evidence is often uncovered long after an event has taken place.

 We humans are not perfect.
 Even experts can make mistakes in their respective fields.
 So it’s a natural inclination to be skeptical of ideas that seem to contradict the norm.
 One of my past guests, Kevin D. Randle, discusses in his book, Encounter In The Desert, how the efforts to collect eyewitness statements, a cohesive timeline and evidence of a landing (including proof positive evidence) is not as straight forward as we would like to believe.
 Diligently following crucial steps of an investigative technique is what one would strive to do.
 But unlike a laboratory setting where following a scientific methodology can be managed under strict control - in most UFO related cases - collecting evidence is inherently precarious because of exposure to the elements and disturbances caused by human interaction, which really complicates things.
 This is why in-field ufologists must strive to approach investigation like a crime scene.